OBF/obf-docs/OBF Bylaws.md

     e.
 Board Member(s) at Large
         (1)	Assist the other Board Members as needed.
 9. The Board of Directors shall hold at least 1 (one) meeting per year, at a time and place set by Board members.
 Additional meetings shall be called at the discretion of the President or at the written request of a majority of Board members.
 Meetings must meet the requirements set forth in Article II (see Items 1 and 4).
-10. The Board of Directors may, upon a vote of the majority of the attending Directors, and provided the quorum is met, adjourn a Board meeting and reconvene in an Executive Session to discuss and vote upon personnel matters, litigation in which the corporation is or may be involved, and other matters of business of a similar nature.
+10. The Board of Directors may, upon a vote of the majority of the attending Directors, and provided the quorum is met, adjourn a Board meeting and reconvene in an Executive Session to discuss and vote upon personnel matters, litigation in which OBF is or may be involved, and other matters of business of a similar nature.
 Only members of the Board of Directors shall be entitled to attend Executive Sessions.
 The nature of any and all business to be considered in the Executive Session shall first be announced in open, public, session.
 11. Each member of the Board shall have one vote at Board meetings.
 For approval ballots, each Board member shall have as many votes as candidates on the ballot, but cast at most one vote per candidate.
 12. The Board of Directors shall receive no compensation for any service which may be rendered to the OBF.
 Since directors receive no compensation, they shall under no circumstances be personally or jointly financially liable for any decision made in good faith on behalf of the OBF.